openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Request URI Method POST {#request_uri_method_post}

 This request is offered at the Request URI endpoint by the Verifier.
-In case of success, the response is a request object that the Wallet MUST process in the same way as a request object as defined in [@RFC9101].
+In case of success, the response is a Request Object that the Wallet MUST process in the same way as a Request Object as defined in [@RFC9101].

-The request MUST use the POST method, the https scheme and the media type set to "application/oauth-authz-req+jwt".
+The request MUST use the HTTP POST method with the https scheme and the media type set to "application/oauth-authz-req+jwt".

 The following parameters are defined: